-Once your child has been registered for the surgery, a member of the anesthesia staff will meet with you to take your child's vital signs, weight and medical history.
+Once your child has been registered for the test or surgery, a member of the anesthesia staff will meet with you to take your child's vital signs, weight and medical history.
 As the parent or legal guardian, you will be asked to sign a consent form before the anesthesia is given.

-- The anesthesiologist will meet with you and your child to review your child's medical information and decide which kind of sleep medication he or she should get. - If your child is very scared or upset, the doctor may give a special medication to help him or her relax.
-This medication is flavored and takes effect in 10 to 15 minutes.
+- The anesthesiologist will meet with you and your child to review your child's medical information and decide which kind of sleep medication your child should get. - If your child is very scared or upset, the doctor may give a special medication to help him or her relax.
+This medication is flavored and takes effect in about 10 to 15 minutes. - If you wish, you may stay with your child as the sleep medication is given.

-GENERAL AND CAUDAL ANESTHESIA cont'd
+GENERAL ANESTHESIA cont'd